-It then alerts the Republic of Singapore Air Force's (RSAF) Air Defence Task Group (ADTF), which swiftly evaluates the situation and comes up with a response plan using artificial intelligence and data analytics tools.
+It then alerts the Republic of Singapore Air Force's (RSAF) Air Defence Task Force (ADTF), which swiftly evaluates the situation and comes up with a response plan using artificial intelligence and data analytics tools.

 Within minutes, a pair of F-16C/D fighter aircraft are scrambled to intercept the aircraft, which is suspected to have been hijacked.